ziplab/QTool/doc/classification.md

    bash train.sh config.xxxx
    ```

    `config.xxxx` is the configuration file, which contains network architecture, quantization related and training related parameters.
 For more about the supported options, refer below [Training script options](./classification.md#Training-script-options) and [config.md](./config.md).
-Also refer the examples in `config` subfolder.
+Also refer to the examples in `config` subfolder.

    Training is often time-consuming .
 Try our `start_on_terminate.sh` script which can be used to pend a second task.
-New round training will start automatically when last training process is terminated.
+New round training will start automatically when the last training process is terminated.

    ```
    # wait in a screen shell